John Brisben Walker: Acquisition of The Cosmopolitan and move to New Jersey

 In 1888, Walker returned to his journalistic pursuits.
-He sold his Berkeley Farm to a group of investors and In 1889 used part of the proceeds to buy for $360,000 The Cosmopolitan, an insolvent monthly magazine with a circulation of 16,000 (Charleston Gazette, July 8, 1931).
+He sold his Berkeley Farm to a group of investors, and in 1889 used part of the proceeds to buy for $360,000 The Cosmopolitan, an insolvent monthly magazine with a circulation of 16,000.
+He would transform it from a nondescript literary magazine into America's leading general-interest magazine, using it to promote a progressive, reform-minded agenda to an educated, middle-class audience.

 To undertake direct management of the magazine he moved himself and his family back East, to Orange, New Jersey.

-Shortly after buying the magazine, Walker, on a ferry on his way to his office, read in The World that its star reporter Nellie Bly was about to embark on a round-the-world trip in an attempt to complete it in less time that the 80 days in had taken the hero of Jules Verne's popular novel published 16 years earlier.
+Shortly after buying the magazine, Walker, on a ferry on his way to his office, read in the New York World that its star reporter Nellie Bly was about to embark on a round-the-world trip in an attempt to complete it in less time that the 80 days in had taken the hero of Jules Verne's popular novel published 16 years earlier.
 Six hours after Walker arrived at his office, his 28-year-old literary editor, Elizabeth Bisland, was on a train to San Francisco to begin a race around the world in the opposite direction of Bly.
-The race between Bisland and Bly was covered by newspapers across the United States and a boon to the country's gambling houses.
+The race between Bisland and Bly was covered by newspapers across the United States and was a boon to the country's gambling houses.
 Both completed their journey in under 80 days.
 Bly won by four days, finishing in 72, but the race achieved the object of giving a boost to circulation of The Cosmopolitan.
-(Matthew Goodman, Elizabeth Bisland's Race Around the World, publicdomain.com).
+It climbed to 100,000 by 1892 (and would reach 300,000 by 1897).

 In 1893 Walker increased his wealth by selling River Front Park to the city of Denver, shortly before the Panic of 1893 that might have lost him his fortune for a second time.

-[The magnificent John Brisben Walker, father of Denver's Entertainment Industry, (Rosemary Fetter, Colorado Gambler, May 19, 2010) (coloradogambler.com)].
+Move to New York state and the Mobile Company of America

-In 1894, Walker and his family moved to Irvington, New York, a village on the shores of the Hudson River about 15 miles north of Manhattan that then had many of the wealthiest people in the country as residents.
-He promptly commissioned the construction of a new headquarters for his now thriving magazine.
-The three-story stone Neo-Classical revival building remains the largest building in Irvington.
+In 1894, Walker and his family moved to Irvington, New York, a village on the shores of the Hudson River about 20 miles north of Manhattan that then had many of the wealthiest people in the country as residents.
+He promptly commissioned the construction of a new headquarters for his now thriving magazine, the Cosmopolitan Building.
+To this day, the three-story stone Neo-Classical revival building remains the largest building in Irvington.